Leaflet/Leaflet/CONTRIBUTING.md

 the webpages in the `debug/` directory, and run the unit tests (`spec/index.html`) in a graphical browser.
 This requires regenerating the bundled files quickly.

-In order to do so, run `npm run-script watch` or `yarn run rollup`.
+In order to do so, run `npm run watch` or `yarn run rollup`.
 This will keep on rebuilding the bundles whenever any source file changes.

 ## Running the Tests